-18-12-105.
-Unlawfully carrying a concealed weapon - unlawful possession of weapons.

-(b) A person in a private automobile or other private means of conveyance who carries a weapon for lawful protection of such person's or another's person or property while traveling
+- 18-12-105.
+Unlawfully carrying a concealed weapon unlawful possession of weapons. - (2) It shall not be an offense if the defendant was: - (b) A person in a private automobile or other private means of conveyance who carries a weapon for lawful protection of such person's or another's person or property while traveling

-(just remember that if you stop at a prohibited carry location i.e. school or court, you will have to leave the weapon in your vehicle.
+(Just remember that if you stop at a prohibited carry location i.e. school or court, you will have to leave the weapon in your vehicle.
 With motorcycles, this is not an option.)